-Hemoglobin E trait is a hereditary blood disorder, which means it is inherited from your parents.
+Hemoglobin E trait is a hereditary blood disorder.
+This means it is inherited from your parents.

 Hemoglobin E trait is rare.
-It occurs most frequently among people with a Thai, Cambodian, Vietnamese, or Laotian background.
-It can also occur in people of Turkish, Asiatic Indian, Chinese, and Filipino descent.
+It happens most often among people with a Thai, Cambodian, Vietnamese, or Laotian background.
+It can also happen in people of Turkish, Asiatic Indian, Chinese, and Filipino descent.

-If you inherited the hemoglobin E mutation from just one of your parents, you typically won't have any symptoms, but you are a carrier of the disease.
+If you inherited the hemoglobin E mutation from just 1 of your parents, you typically won't have any symptoms.
+But you are a carrier of the disease.
 That means you run the risk of having children with more serious illnesses related to hemoglobin E.

-If you inherited hemoglobin E from both parents, however, it can cause additional complications, such as:
+If you inherited hemoglobin E from both parents, however, it can cause additional complications, like:

 Hemoglobin E disease.
 Hemoglobin E disease causes a slight mutation in the hemoglobin beta, or HBB, gene.
-The result of this mutation is that red blood cells may be smaller than normal and have an irregular shape.
+The result of this mutation is that red blood cells may be smaller than normal.
+And they may have an irregular shape.

 Hemoglobin E/thalassemia.
-In this variation of the disease, the hemoglobin E causes anemia and associated symptoms that can lead to more severe complications.
+In this variation of the disease, the hemoglobin E causes anemia and associated symptoms.
+These can lead to more severe complications.

 Hemoglobin sickle E disease.
 This is a milder form of the more commonly known sickle cell anemia.

 Many people have no symptoms.
-Those with more severe hemoglobin E-related disorders may experience mild thalassemia, or anemia-like symptoms, but even these are rare.
-When they do occur, they may include:
+Those with more severe hemoglobin E-related disorders may experience mild thalassemia, or anemia-like symptoms.
+But even these are rare.
+When they do happen, they may include: